-Flow-of-Value trust is about complex reciprocity, competition & exploitation – and it’s deep & taboo.
+Flow-of-Value trust is about complex reciprocity, competition & exploitation – and it’s oa deep & taboo topic.

-Even if it’s never even alluded to out loud – I can assure, it’s constantly being monitored.
+Even if it’s never even alluded to out loud – I can assure you, it’s constantly being monitored.
 And the slightest gesture speaks volumes to those for whom it’s in question.